0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/transparent-data-encryption-byok-overview.md

 - In case of AKV failover to the secondary region, the server in Azure SQL can still access the same AKV.
 Although internally, the AKV connection is redirected to the AKV in the secondary region.

-- When the AKV in the primary and secondary regions are accessible, the key rotation is supported for both AKVs.
+- New key creations, imports, and key rotations are only possible while the AKV in the primary is available.

 - Once the failover occurs, key rotation isn't allowed until the AKV in the primary region of the paired region is accessible again.

 - Customer can't manually connect to the secondary region.

-- The AKV in the secondary region is in a read-only state until the AKV in the primary region of the paired region is accessible again.
+- The AKV is in a read-only state while the AKV in the primary region is unavailable

 - Customer can't choose or check what region the AKV is currently in.